Marin Museum of Contemporary Art

-The Marin Museum of Contemporary Art (MarinMOCA) was founded in 2007 and is located in Novato, California, United States.
+The Marin Museum of Contemporary Art (MarinMOCA) was founded in 2007 and is located in San Rafael, California, United States.
 The museum includes several galleries, over fifty artist studios, a classroom wing for studio art classes, and a museum store.

 About

 The MarinMOCA presents over ten contemporary art exhibitions each year including paintings, prints, photography, multi-media works, ceramics and sculpture.
 The exhibitions feature a broad selection of local, national and international artists.

 MarinMOCA is a membership organization with more than 150 member artists whose work is displayed semi-annually in the galleries.
 In partnership with the City of Novato, the museum offers an artist-in-residence program which includes public programming, such as workshops and classes.
 MarinMOCA provides annual art enrichment programs for public schools and offers more than 200 studio art classes for adults.

 History

 The MarinMOCA was founded in 2007.
 Predecessors to MarinMOCA included the founding of the Indian Valley Artist group from College of Marin in 1983, and a studio space at Hamilton Air Force Base in 1993 for this group, followed by a gallery in 2005.

 MarinMOCA is known for its annual Altered Book Exhibition and Fundraiser which displays 150 book art creations which are auctioned to the public.
 Since 1998, the organization has presented the Legends of the Bay Area exhibition each spring which honors a celebrated San Francisco Bay Area artist.